wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/converting-functions.md

 ### toInt(ByteVector, Int): Int<a id="toint-bytes-int"></a>

-Converts an array of bytes to an integer starting from a certain index using [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.
+Converts an array of bytes to an integer starting from a certain index using the [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.

 ```
 toInt(bin: ByteVector, offset: Int): Int